Why Menopause Causes Anxiety And Its Effects On Women’s Health

 While the link between anxiety and menopause has not been examined extensively, multiple research studies discuss the connection between depression and menopause.
 One study that analyzed the potential link between perimenopausal depression and postpartum depression found that a history of depression, no matter the timing, is associated with a “markedly higher hazard of depression during menopause.”

-Nonetheless, research has revealed that one possible cause of the increased vulnerability to mental health issues like anxiety during menopause may be related to hormonal fluctuations.
+Nonetheless, research has revealed that one possible cause of the increased vulnerability to mental health conditions like anxiety during menopause may be hormonal fluctuations.
 One hormonal change that can occur during menopause is the decrease of estrogen levels.
 Estrogen usually influences chemical activities in the parts of the brain responsible for mood management, including the hippocampus and the amygdala.

 For example, the amygdala, an integral component in the management of mood and memory, can be especially sensitive to estrogen fluctuations.
 This can be explained by the high number of estrogen receptors in the amygdala.
 When estrogen levels are high, moods tend to be more positive, but when these levels are low, an individual may experience more negative feelings and increased anxiety.
 Progesterone is another hormone that can play a role in the development of anxiety.
 Those who have low levels of progesterone are generally more likely to experience anxiety symptoms than those with higher levels of progesterone.